-SB 1195 requires the state Department of Education to develop, and the state board to adopt, rules to ensure the education of students incarcerated in a licensed detention center by the school district in which the detention center is located.
+SB 1195 requires the state Department of Education to develop, and the state board to adopt, rules to ensure the education of students incarcerated in detention centers licensed by the Department of Children's

+Services, provided by the school district in which the detention center is located.
 The rules must include, at a minimum, procedures allocating funding equal to the per-pupil state and local funds received by the school district in which the student was enrolled at the time of incarceration, and procedures for the prompt transfer of the incarcerated student's records.